vimpostor/vim-tpipeline/.github/CONTRIBUTING.md

 # Contributing

+## Issues and bug reports
+When reporting issues, please include both your vim config and tmux config if relevant.
+If you don't know what parts of your config are relevant, it is okay to just paste your entire config.
+Often it is also helpful to know what terminal emulator you are using.

+## Development
-Contributions are much welcomed and appreciated.
+Code contributions are much welcomed and appreciated.
 Here are a few guidelines to help you get started:

-## Code Guidelines
+### Code Guidelines
 - If you add a new option, document it in the vim help file.
 Documenting it in the `README.md` is NOT sufficient (and not even needed for most options).
 Take a look at `doc/tpipeline.txt` and document in a similar style.
 You can generate a help tag later with `:helptags ALL`.
 - Never change basic vim options (for example `:h fillchars`) just because they make more sense for you.
 Plugins should never overwrite unrelated settings.
 - Only add comments if they bring extra info to the table, don't just reiterate obvious code